Makinloot/_poke-world/README.md

   - npm run start - runs app locally.

-  - npm run startDev - if you install nodemon in dev dependencies runs and watches any changes on app localy.
+  - npm run startDev - if you install nodemon in dev dependencies runs and watches any changes on app locally.

   - npm run renderPug - renders pug and watches any changes in views directory.